FMSoftCN/HybridOS-Lite/README.md

   - `mginit/` The most important part of this sample.
 In this directory, illustrates how to parsing manifest file, how to layout in the screen, and how to control compositor.
 It is the core of HybridOS Lite.
   - `wallpaper/` sample code, illustrate how to build a dynamic wall paper;
   - `chgconfig/` sample code, illustrate how to change manifest files;
-  - `gear/` sample code, tell you how to draw svg files with MiniGUI;
+  - `svgshow/` sample code, tell you how to draw svg files with MiniGUI;
   - `config` the director contains user defined data for every application.
   - `layout/` contains layout files;
     - `manifest.json` the main layout file for the whole screen;
     - `newconfig.json` the alternative layout file for change manifest.json;
     - `default_layout.css` contains default css for every dom element;
-    - `gearx.css` css files for gear when runns with different width and height;
+    - `svgshowx.css` css files for svgshow when runns with different width and height;
     - `chgconfigx.css` css files for chgconfig when runns with different width and height.

 ## How to building the samples